paolosalvatori/front-door-apim/README.md

 # Introduction #

-This sample demonstrates how to use [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview) as global load balancer in front of [Azure API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts).
+This sample demonstrates how to use [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview) as a global load balancer in front of [Azure API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) to get the following advantages:

+- Dynamic request acceleration allows to decrease the latency and increase the throughput of backend APIs.
+- Thw use of WAF policy at the edge provides API security against DDoS attacks and malicious users without sacrificing on performance.
+- Response caching allows to drammatically improve performance of GET methods.

 ## Architecture ##